rootw0rm/VirtualBox-EzBuild/README.md

 Notes:

-Building everything will take up to a few hours, VirtualBox only should take 1-2 hours.
+Building everything will take up to a few hours, a VirtualBox rebuild should take 1-2 hours.
 To update library versions or VirtualBox version, updating the link at the top of BUILDVBOX.bat should suffice as long as an archive link (.7z, .tgz, etc.) is changed to another archive link.
 Archive type shouldn't matter.
 Exe links